iiijjjii/zsw.ca/about/steve.md

 company](http://ellwoodepps.com), helping them automate certain tasks.

-I have many years of experience working with computer hardware, Linux, networks and Bash.
+I have many years of experience working with computer hardware, Linux, networks and bash.
 I have good brainstorming skills.
 I have a knack for whittling problems to their core, and designing simple, common sense solutions.
 I am comfortable in small groups, engaging and motivating, with a strong sense of direction and persistence to meet goals.
 In my